HellsCrimson/Time-Prediction-Bot/README.md

 ```

 ## Docker
-Run `docker build --tag time_prediction .` to build the image.
+Run `docker build --tag time_prediction .` to build the image. <br>
+Or use the precompiled image at `hellscrimson/timeprediction:latest`